-4.3.1 Designing the thesis web site
+2.4.1 Designing the dissertation web site

-From the outset, the processes of gathering, categorising, reflecting, selecting and presenting were identified as knowledge and information management tasks, which from the author's perspective demanded a content management system (CMS).
-The practice of designing such a system was aligned with the author's experience and ambition, offering not only a vehicle for development but also dissemination and participation.
-The structuring, semantic tagging, work-flow, language translation, accessibility, visual design and multimedia features of the Plone CMS were seen as appropriate for the task based on experience using this CMS for the websites of key relevant professional organisations in recent years - Ultralab, Core Education UK and the National Archive of Educational Computing.
+From the outset, the processes of gathering, categorising, reflecting, selecting and presenting were identified as knowledge and information management tasks, which from the author's perspective demanded the use of a content management system (CMS).
+The practice of designing using such a system was aligned with the author's experience and ambition, offering not only a vehicle for development but also dissemination and participation.
+The benefits of structuring, semantic tagging, work-flow, language translation, accessibility, visual design and multimedia features of the Plone CMS were seen as appropriate for the task based on experience using this CMS for the websites of key relevant professional organisations in recent years - Ultralab, Core Education UK and the National Archive of Educational Computing.
+These methods match digitally the way in which many dissertation writers will adopt a paper filing system using boxes, but permits greater flexibility of organisation and the potential for searching and sorting the data generated as the process unfolded.
+It ultimately offered me, as a designer of digital artefacts, the opportunity to use my online design knowledge and capacity to solve a challenging data handling problem as described in the following sections.

-4.3.2 Gathering the evidence
+2.4.2 Gathering the evidence of practice

-The first step was to enter the events in my practice using the event content type in Plone and collecting these in the Portfolio section.
+The first step was to enter the events in my practice using the 'Event' content type in Plone and collecting these in the Portfolio section.
 Each event consisted of a title, summary, description, start and end date for each of the elements of my practice.
-I chose to be broad in scope, creating an auto-biographical account which is more complete than required for this thesis, but allowed decisions on relevance, importance and contribution to made through a second pass.
+I chose to be broad in scope, creating an auto-biographical account which is more complete than required for this dissertation, but allowed decisions on relevance, importance and contribution to made through a second pass.
 An important consequence of this process was the positive effect of building a rounded account of my life experience leading to a holistic picture.
 The outcome is a list of around 400 items of practice.

-4.3.3 Categorising the evidence
+2.4.3 Categorising the evidence